 The Mauritshuis is located at the centre of The Hague.
 The museum is the home of the best Golden age Dutch paintings including the world known and admired painting of the Johannes Vermeer – The Girl with a Pearl Earring.

 The museum also has some of Rembrandt’s painting like the Anatomy Lesson of Dr Nicolaes Tulp.
 This painting is one of the main highlights of the museum.

-Any art lover will truly enjoy the visit to Mauritshuis.
+All the art afficionados’ favourite things to do in the Hague is visit to Mauritshuis.
 You can purchase your ticket online to avoid the queue.
 You can also book this guided tour of Mauritshuis.
 Alternatively, you can buy a Holland Pass that will let you have access to hundreds of museums for 30 days.

 2. Enjoy the Madurodam

 Want to see the beauty of Holland in a short time?
 Consider visiting Madurodam, it is one of the best things to do in the Hague most especially for families.

 The political centre of the Dutch government.
 The Binnenhof is where the Dutch parliament meets and you can watch the debate live if there is a session.
 It is one of the most visited places in the Hague.
 One of the free places to visit in The Hague.

 Inside the Binnenhof is the Ridderzaal, which translate to “Knight’s hall’.
 Located at the centre court of Binnenhof.
 This is the place where the King of Holland makes his public speech from the throne.
 Just in front of the Ridderzaal, you can find a well ornamentally designed golden fountain dedicated to Count William II of Holland.

 Just outside of Binnenhof is a small lake called Hofvijer.
 I personally love the view of Binnenhof sitting in front of the Hofvijer.
 A relaxing way to spend an afternoon in the Hague.